flamsanct/flamsanct.github.io/polygon/README.md

 ![approve Polygon Network on MetaMask](img/polygon-addnetwork.png)

 * You will then be asked by MetaMask if you want to switch to the Polygon network, which is up to you.
+[You can switch between networks any time you wish](#how-do-i-switch-between-polygon-and-ethereum-networks-on-metamask).
 ## Option 2: Enter Values into MetaMask Manually
-- If the above step doesn't work for you, you can add Polygon to MetaMask manually in the following guide:
+If the above step doesn't work for you, you can add Polygon to MetaMask manually in the following guide:

 * [Learn how to add Polygon to Metamask manually](https://docs.polygon.technology/docs/develop/metamask/config-polygon-on-metamask/#add-the-polygon-network-manually)